HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 {{ figure_markup(
   caption="wasm-opt + Brotli savings.",
   description="Bar chart showing the distribution of absolute size changes when wasm-opt + Brotli are executed against our modified datasets.
-The results are mixed - 0 percentile shows a 260 KB regression on desktop and 180 KB on mobile, 10% shows 27 KB and 6 KB regressions, median is at 3.6 KB / 0.6 KB regressions, 90% shows 513 bytes improvement on desktop and 77 bytes improvement on mobile, and maximum savings end up at 1 MB on desktop and almost 250 KB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=541095203&format=interactive", sheets_gid="1401232418", sql_file="sizes_and_savings.sql",
+The results are mixed—0 percentile shows a 260 KB regression on desktop and 180 KB on mobile, 10% shows 27 KB and 6 KB regressions, median is at 3.6 KB / 0.6 KB regressions, 90% shows 513 bytes improvement on desktop and 77 bytes improvement on mobile, and maximum savings end up at 1 MB on desktop and almost 250 KB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=541095203&format=interactive", sheets_gid="1401232418", sql_file="sizes_and_savings.sql",